AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

   )

 Note that the array key doesn't matter, but that day 0 = Sunday.
-If you have multiple slots per day, add a new entry with the same the [day] value.
+If you have multiple slots per day, just add a new entry with the same the [day] value.

 In your migration yml, you can do something like this: